 Dried fruits and nuts fall under the category of high-calorie foods, but they are recommended for consummation due to the fact that they don’t affect the sugar levels of the body.

 The typical bodybuilder`s food regime in general has two phases.
-First, we have the pre-show or pre-contest phase where the bodybuilder in question aims to achieve weight loss by following restrictive-calorie-food-regime and then we have the off-season phase, where the calorie intake is proportionally larger.
+First, we have the pre-show or pre-contest phase where the bodybuilder in question aims to lose excess body-fat by following a restrictive calorie food regime, and then we have the off-season phase, where the calorie intake is proportionally larger.
 At both phases, bodybuilders tend to seek out the best foods with high nutritional value from the aspect of nutrients in the calorie scheduled category they follow.

 When the bodybuilder is in the pre-show phase, dried fruits are eliminated, or allowed in a very small amount.
 Some recommended options for this particular phase are: couple of prunes, nuts or small amount of peanut butter.